agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 </code></pre>
 {{< /details >}}

-This is an instance of the [HTTP](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/http.proto#L29) message.
-It contains HTTP rules that control HTTP/JSON transcoding and in the example it is extracted from the proto annotations in the original API description.
+---
 ### quota

 _Quota configuration._

-This is an instance of the [Quota](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/quota.proto#L76) message.
+`quota` is an instance of the [Quota](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/quota.proto#L76) message.
 Not included in our example configuration, this allows service owners to define rate limits on individual API methods or groups of methods.

+---
 ### authentication

 _Auth configuration._

-This is an instance of the [Authorization](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/auth.proto#L43) message.
+`authentication` is an instance of the [Authorization](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/auth.proto#L43) message.
 It allows service owners to specify authorization requirements that include configurations that allow users to authenticate with JWT tokens.

+---
 ### context

 _Context configuration._

-This is an instance of the [Context](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/context.proto#L61) message.
+`context` is an instance of the [Context](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/context.proto#L61) message.
 It can be use to list types of information that can be sent in requests as gRPC metadata.

+---
 ### usage

 _Configuration controlling usage of this service._

+`usage`is an instance of the [Usage](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/usage.proto#L26) message.
+It specifies which requests are accepted by an API and can be configured to allow unknown requests and requests without authentication to be accepted and forwarded to backends.

 {{< details "example usage field" >}}
 <pre><code>  "usage": {